1983 Houston Astros season: June

-Shortstop Dickie Thon homered twice off San Diego Padres starter Eric Show on June 17.
+Shortstop Dickie Thon homered twice off Padres starter Eric Show on June 17.
 This generated enough offense for Ryan, as he struck out six in a 4–1 win.
 Ryan also ended the contest just one strikeout behind Philadelphia Phillies starter Steve Carlton for the all-time strikeout race.

 July

 On July 10, Cruz collected his 10th career four-hit game, slashing two doubles with two RBI.
 This was his first four-hit game of the season.
+Cruz doubled twice, scored twice, and drove in two, but the New York Mets overcame Houston, 7–5.
+Terry Puhl added three hits while Thon and Phil Garner each had two.
+Darryl Strawberry hit his ninth home run for New York.